Dennis Adams- The Designer

 Find out more in “Making my Marque” by Jem Marsh, available from the Club Shop

 The Luton Gullwing, as it was known, was based on the Xylon.
-Introduced in 1962, the car was sold in both race and road form, and with the use of more fibreglass in the construction, a more streamlined shape was obtained.
+Introduced in 1962, when Peter and Dennis Adams 'replaced' Frank Costin and redisgned parts of the car, Cars were sold in both race and road form, and with the use of more fibreglass in the construction, a more streamlined shape was obtained.
 Utilising the same running gear as the Xylon, 13 cars were produced in Luton.

 The final model prior to the introduction of the classic Marcos two seater was the Fastback, introduced in 1963.
 18 cars were produced, including the first ever Marcos Spyder, at Greenland Mills, Bradford on Avon - which was to be the home of Marcos for the next 7 years.